ckonkol1/dotnet-api-clean-architecture/README.md

 ### Steps to Run the Web API locally
 1. Clone or Fork the repository
 2. Navigate to the project root directory via the command line and run ```docker compose up```.
 This will run the \dotnet-api-clean-architecture\local\scripts\init-dynamodb.sh script and utilitze the \dotnet-api-clean-architecture\local\data\plants-seed-data.json to populate the database with sample data.
 You may also access the [DynamoDB Admin UI](http://localhost:8001/)
+3. Build, Launch, and obtain a JWT token from the [dotnet-api-identity](https://github.com/ckonkol1/dotnet-api-identity)
-3. Build and launch the Web API.
+4. Build and launch the PlantTracker Web API.
-4. Use the \dotnet-api-clean-architecture\src\PlantTracker.WebApi\PlantTracker.http file or the [OpenAPI Scalar UI](https://localhost:7205/scalar/v1) to access the endpoints.
+5. Use the \dotnet-api-clean-architecture\src\PlantTracker.WebApi\PlantTracker.http file or the [OpenAPI Scalar UI](https://localhost:7205/scalar/v1) to access the endpoints.